How Re-framing Criticism into Feedback Improves Results & Personal Growth

 So, back to you.
 If someone takes the time to give you feedback, they’re choosing to eat in your restaurant again.
 They want to keep you around.
 All they want to do is let you know that on this occasion, things were a little less sweet.

 The fact that they’re investing this time and effort in you means that you’re worth it.

 They could just disappear, leave, or avoid you.
 Instead, they’re opening up and creating a positive communication path for you both.

-So next time you get some negative feedback, keep in mind that this is not a failure.
+So, next time you get some criticism, keep in mind that this is not a failure.
 You’ll be far more receptive to the feedback and you’ll remain much calmer and relaxed.

 This is a big deal.
 Teaching people how to give feedback is one of the biggest areas of our leadership development training as it can be really difficult for people, so be thankful.

 I know it can be very difficult to thank someone when you feel you’re just getting negative comments thrown at you, but it will help you so much more to be grateful than spiteful.

 Show them that you appreciate the feedback and that you’re glad they’ve spoken to you about it so that you can learn from it.
 Gratitude isn’t just about words either.